 To achieve a fast and reliable computer vision, an embedded vision processor is developed.
 The module is capable of pixel level processing of high resolution images obtained from an attached color CMOS image sensor.
-Several form- and color-based functions have already been developed and can be invoked upon request.
-The most frequently used algorithm is "Gradient Vector Gridding" described in [8].
+Several form- as well as color-based functions are developed and can be invoked upon request.
+The most used algorithm is "Gradient Vector Gridding" described in [7].